Frequently Asked Questions About Public Records Requests

 What can I do if my request is denied?

 You may appeal the decision by submitting a written petition for review to the Public Records Officer, who will then refer the petition to the president of the college.
 The president or the president’s designee will review the denial and will affirm or reverse the denial or consult with the attorney general if needed.
-The request will be returned with a final decision within two business days following the original denial.
+The request will be returned with a final decision within five business days following receipt of the appeal by the college.

 What if I don’t want my information made available to the public?